raviqqe/doc/slides/stak/evaluation.md

 ---

-# Options
+# Environments in R7RS

+- `(environment <specifier> ...)`
+  - Imports immutable environments of specifiers.
+  - Normal libraries can be used for the specifiers.
+- `(interactive-environment)`
+  - A mutable environment for REPL

+---

-# #1
+# Implementation

-- Disassemble procedures in a compiler into target codes.
+- The compiler injects library and macro information built in a compiler into target codes.
+  - `($$libraries)` and `($$macros)` primitives
-- No portability of the compiler
+- Keeps portability of the compiler.
-  - The other Scheme implementation cannot be used to run the compiler.
+  - The other Scheme implementation can be used to run the compiler.

-# #2

-# #3
+- Duplicates codes related to compilation and macro expansion in a `(scheme eval)` library.

 ---